ecosystem restoration

 /

-Richard Bunting is Director of Communications & Campaigns International, possessing considerable involvement with organisations prioritising nature.
-He has much to share on rewilding; what it is, what it looks like, and where it can happen, presenting examples and indicating the myriad of benefits to nature and people.
+Richard Bunting is the director at Communications & Campaigns International, possessing considerable involvement with organisations prioritising nature.
+He has much to share on rewilding – what it is, what it looks like, and where it can happen; presenting examples and indicating the many benefits to nature and people.

 Ecosystem restoration with Pieter van der Gaag